-On March 21, 2013, we acquired all of the outstanding equity securities of Coyote Point Systems, Inc. ("Coyote"), a provider of enterprise-class application delivery, load balancing and acceleration solutions, for \$6.0 million in cash.
+On March 21, 2013, we acquired all of the outstanding equity securities of Coyote Point Systems, Inc. ("Coyote"), a provider of application delivery, load balancing and acceleration solutions, for \$6.0 million in cash.
 The acquisition also includes a contingent obligation for up to \$5.5 million in future earn-out payments to former stockholders of Coyote, if specified future operational objectives, service conditions and financial results are met within two years of the acquisition date.
 Of the maximum \$5.5 million in contingent earn-out payments, up to \$3.5 million will be payable after eighteen months from the acquisition date, and up to \$2.0 million will be payable after two years from the acquisition date.
-As the future earn-out payments are also contingent upon one of Coyote's former stockholders being in continued employment with us during the earn-out period, these contingent obligations will be recorded as compensation expense ratably over the earn-out periods for future services provided to us.
+As the future earn-out payments are also contingent upon one of Coyote's former stockholder's employment during the earn-out period, these contingent obligations are being recorded as compensation expense ratably over the earn-out periods.